REQUEST COURSE INFORMATION

 - Illustrate the measures in generating a new patient record and improving an existing record using EHR software

-- Describe examples of the functions of EHR software programs
+- Describe examples of the functions of EHR software courses

 - Explain the way you might diminish a patient's security concerns surrounding the use of EHR